erbsland-dev/erbsland-unittest/doc/chapters/get-started/index.rst

 **Welcome!
 Let’s Begin Writing Your First Unit Test**

-This guide will walk you through creating a small unit test for our example library using the Erbsland UnitTest framework.
+This guide will walk you through creating a small unit test for our example library using the Erbsland Unit Test framework.
 To get started, ensure you have:

 * Your favorite C++ development environment.
 * A Git client of your choice.